 Keeping your bunny out from under your furniture can be very frustrating.
 No matter how many times you say No!
 They return there the moment your back is turned.

 Bunnies like to play and hide under furniture and seek out these places of shelter to explore and rest in.
-This natural instinct is essential to their survival in the wild, helping them avoiding predators and shelter from the elements.
+This instinct is essential to their survival in the wild, helping them avoid predators and shelter from the elements.
 Unfortunately, this behavior in your home can cause a lot of damage and even be dangerous for your bunny.

 in this guide we look at the many spaces bunnies tend to squeeze into and how you can keep them out with some tried and tested bunny proofing you can easily set up yourself at home.

 It's best not to let your bunny play under your couch as this can lead to hidden chewing damage to the legs, sides and carpet underneath.
 It can also be dangerous as these out of sight places can contain nails and plastic materials that can cause harm if eaten.
 It can be an even bigger problem if your bunny gets inside your couch!

 It's also best to block off spaces under furniture where your bunny could come to harm or cause damage especially if they give access to plugs and power cables.

 Below and behind the TV also need blocking off as they can be very dangerous.
 It only takes a moment when your back is turned for damage to occur that could lead to expensive repairs or potential risk of electrocution.

 It's also best to find a way to stop your bunny going underneath your bed.
 Not only will they end up chewing up the carpet, sheets or wooden frames, bunnies have vastly different sleep patterns to us so if your bunny roams in your room at night their early morning chewing habits may also keep you awake.